 Pakistani officials: Swelling lake could cause more flooding

-ISLAMABAD (AP) — Officials warned Sunday that more flooding was expected as Lake Manchar in southern Pakistan swelled from unprecedented monsoon rains that began in mid-June and have killed nearly 1,300 people.
+ISLAMABAD (AP) — More flooding is expected in southern Pakistan, where Lake Manchar swelled from unprecedented monsoon rains that began in mid-June, officials warned on Sunday.
+The deluge has so far killed nearly 1,300 people.

 Meteorologists predicted more rain in the region in the coming days and authorities urged villagers in the Jamshoro and Dadu districts of Sindh province near the lake to evacuate.
 The rising waters reached dangerous levels and posed a threat to a protective dyke and embankment, they said.
 The lake, located west of the Indus River, is the largest natural freshwater lake in Pakistan and one of the largest in Asia.